1Deterministic/1D-Sync/README.md

 ## English
 ### Warning
 **Be careful when reading this readme because it differs between versions.
 Always read the readme file included in the release you downloaded.
-This particular readme refers to the version 2.5-alpha2**
+This particular readme refers to the version 2.5-alpha4**

+**The current version is incompatible with the configuration file used until 2.4.
+You will need to update your configuration manually, if the file were from older versions.
+See the new model in [general configuration](#general-configuration)**

 **The current version is incompatible with selection conditions used until 2.3.
 You will need to update your configuration manually, if the files were from older versions.
 See the new model in [selection conditions](#selection-conditions)**